laksanagusta/dika_portf/README.md

 # Universitas Surabaya Event Ticket Apps
-* I built this project as my thesis in college, this app is basically make sell and buy ticket more easily for student as the buyer and organization as the seller.
-Evant tickets can be filtered for spesific student.
+* Universitas Surabaya is a college in Surabaya.
+I built this project as my thesis in college, this app is basically help college organization to sell and buy ticket more fast and easily.
+Event tickets can be filtered for spesific student.
+Project build with phonegap, a cross-platform tools for build mobile apps.

 ![](/images/UbayaTiketApps.png)